 If you lost a spouse, child, sibling, or parent and their death was caused by another’s negligence, we encourage you to call us immediately to schedule a free case evaluation.
 We want to hear your story, and discuss your legal options with you and explain how we can help.
 If retained, we will work tirelessly in seeking to obtain for you the full and fair compensation to which you are rightfully entitled.

 When you hire Mickelsen Dalton LLC, you will only pay a fee if we are successful in obtaining compensation on your behalf, and we advance all litigation expenses while a case is ongoing.
-To begin discussing your case with a South Carolina wrongful death attorney, contact us online.
+To begin discussing your case with an experienced South Carolina wrongful death lawyer, contact us online.

 Wrongful death claims are taken against a defendant who has caused the death of another person, either via negligence or through deliberate action.
 Wrongful death claims allow a deceased person’s estate and/or family members to sue the party that is legally responsible for their death.